DogFingerStudios/NoEscape-Docs/Home-Plan.md

   - **AI**: Sombra-Qhari guards need patrol routes, chase behavior, and combat.
 Unity’s NavMesh and state machines (e.g., patrol → alert → attack) are straightforward to implement.
 Your performance background ensures you can optimize pathfinding for 15-20 guards.
   - **Mechanics**: Stealth (line-of-sight checks), combat (basic melee/ranged), and permadeath (health system with instant game-over) are all within your wheelhouse.
 Backend experience helps with event systems (e.g., Pachacuti’s pututu triggering a distraction).
   - **Endings**: Multiple endings (5) require a state tracker (e.g., family survival, guards killed, timer for helicopter).
 This is similar to backend state management—easy for you to code.
-  - **Family Dynamics**: Each member’s role (e.g., Kusi-Rose in vents, Túpac fighting) can be scripted as abilities with cooldowns or conditions.
+  - **Family Dynamics**: Each member’s role (e.g., Rose in vents, Túpac fighting) can be scripted as abilities with cooldowns or conditions.
 Your C# skills make this a breeze.

 - **Assets and Art**:
   - You’re outsourcing the tower model and tweaks, which saves time.
 Unity Asset Store offers free/low-cost WWII props (e.g., sandbags, radios) and character models (e.g., for Sombra-Qhari).
 Audio like pututu sounds or air-raid sirens can be sourced from freesound.org.